 Lesbos (or Lesvos) is a Greek island of unique beauty, located in the northeastern Aegean.
 Famous for its stunning natural landscapes, traditional villages and delicious local ouzo, it is an ideal destination for relaxation and adventure.
 Here, you can find all the information you need about the port of Mytilene and your vacation in Lesbos: how to get there, what to do on the island, best beaches, outdoor activities and ferry schedules.
-Book cheap ferry tickets to Lesbos online on Ferryhopper with no hidden fees!
+Book cheap ferry tickets online on Ferryhopper with no hidden fees!

 The beautiful town of Mytilene at dusk

 Lesbos, also known as “Lesvos”, is the third biggest island in Greece after Crete and Euboea.
 It is often referred to as “Mytilene” after the name of its capital and main port.
 No matter what you choose to call it, as Matt Barrett has written, Lesbos is “like no other Greek island and perhaps no other place in the world.”
 A popular holiday destination, the lush island is well-known for its diverse landscape, picturesque villages, exceptional food and amazing beaches.

 Home to famous Greek writers and birthplace of the ancient Greek poet Sappho, Lesbos also has a rich history, which you can discover by visiting the island’s numerous archaeological sites and monuments.
 Travel to Lesbos and relax next to the sea, try delicious local delicacies, drink the island’s renowned ouzo and enjoy the nightlife at the bars of Mytilene!